DFD Flowchart Symbols

 Example 2.
 Data Flow Diagram Library Design Elements

-The ConceptDraw PRO makes the DFDs diagramming process easy and efficient.
+The ConceptDraw DIAGRAM makes the DFDs diagramming process easy and efficient.
 To design any Data Flow Diagram in a few clicks, follow the next simple steps:

 - drag-and-drop desired icons from the libraries to your document and type the text;